This happens like clockwork every year.

 Policies to claim from: Personal Accident Plans and any policies with PA benefits.

-Another type of partial permanent disability occurs when you lose your original job due to a disability, but still able to earn an income from a lesser-paying occupation.
+Another type of partial permanent disability occurs when you lose your original job due to a disability, but is still able to earn an income from a lesser-paying occupation.

 You can claim for the difference in the income.